-You can get to know the presented top 10 highlights in the old town of Palermo on foot and in about 3 days.
-We recommend the following sights if you are in the city for at least 4 days.
+You can get to know the top 10 highlights presented by us in the old town of Palermo on foot and in about 3 days.
+We recommend the following sights if you are on site for at least 4 days.

 The beach bay of Mondello

 After an extensive tour of the Sicilian capital, it's time for a break.
 How about a day trip to the beach?

 The suburb of Mondello is only a few kilometres from Palermo and offers the finest sandy beach, crystal clear water and an idyllic view of the surrounding natural landscape.

 Full day sailing tour to Mondello with lunch on board